 St. Patrick’s Day: Get Your Plate in Shape with these Healthy Green Food Recipes

 St. Patrick’s Day can mean more than green beer.
 Think going green as a benefit to your body and your health.
-This week’s National Nutrition Month post includes a few recipes that you and your family can enjoy for breakfast, lunch and dinner on this fun-spirited Irish holiday.
+We’ve put together a few recipes that you and your family can enjoy for breakfast, lunch and dinner on this fun-spirited Irish holiday.
 They are easy ways to incorporate some healthy greens into some of your favorite known Irish dishes.

 Healthy greens — specifically fruits and vegetables — offer a variety of nutrition and health benefits.
 They are high in vitamin C, folate and fiber, just to name a few.
 These green superfoods are known to reduce the risk of cancer, lower blood pressure, keep you regular and much more.